furybee/chrome-tab-modifier/README.md

 ## Focused scope

-Tab Modifier is based on user *rules* and act on the tabs that match the first seen rule.
+Tab Modifier is based on user *rules* and act on the tab URL that matches the first seen rule.

 Aware of that, there is no reason to include a feature that is not "rule-based".
 Prefer to install specific extensions.